Clare Fowler: Fowler's syndrome

 Early in her career, while working for neurologist Pamela Margaret Le Quesne at the Middlesex, she met the then surgical research registrar Roger Kirby, and together they published research articles on how nerves work to control the muscles used to control passing urine, work that formed the basis of Fowler's future contributions to continence issues in people with neurological conditions and earned Kirby an MD.
 In 1986 they disproved the belief that retention of urine in young women was primarily a psychological or hysterical disorder.
-By measuring electomyographical signals from the urethral sphincter in these women, they demonstrated that some had a neurophysiological disorder and showed that sacral neuromodulation, a type of electrical stimulation therapy was effective in a significant proportion of them.
+By measuring electromyographical signals from the urethral sphincter in these women, they demonstrated that some had a neurophysiological disorder and showed that sacral neuromodulation, a type of electrical stimulation therapy was effective in a significant proportion of them.
 The condition came to be known as Fowler's syndrome, and is named for her.
 She later showed that some of these women had associations with hormone imbalances and polycystic ovaries.
 The response to sacral neuromodulation was impressive and more than two-thirds of these women could pass urine successfully five years after treatment.
 However many have needed repeated surgery.

 The National

 In 1976, Fowler took up an appointment as senior house officer at the National Hospital for Neurology and Neurosurgery, Queen's Square, London, (also known as "The National"), where she gained further experience in clinical neurophysiology, looking at the motor and sensory nerve mechanisms of the bladder.
 Here she worked with neurologists Roman Stefan Kocen, Sir Roger Bannister and Christopher Joseph Earl.
 Following the advice of Roger William Gilliatt she completed her masters in neurophysiology from University College London, where she also studied laboratory computing and worked with the LINC-8.
 After a combined part-time consultant post in clinical neurophysiology at the Middlesex and St Bartholomew's Hospital, The National asked her to replace a retiring urologist and appointed her consultant to look after people with conditions such as multiple sclerosis and Parkinson's disease who had bladder problems.
 At the time, continence issues in people with neurological conditions was not as well understood.
-A limited control of bladder function was achieved using antimuscurinic medications and self-catheterisation.
+A limited control of bladder function was achieved using antimuscarinic medications and self-catheterisation.

 In 1987 she established the Department of Uro-Neurology at The National, and with several research fellows, led trials looking at treatments for urinary retention in women, and sildenafil in men with multiple sclerosis and sexual dysfunction.
 With her former research fellow Prokar Dasgupta, they were first in the UK to use Botox injections, using a flexible cystoscope, as a treatment for people with overactive bladders who did not improve with usual medications.
 Her work has also included looking at capsaicin instillation into the bladder in managing urinary incontinence due to an overactive bladder.
 Capsaicin did not receive a licence for treatment, but Botox did.

 Fowler is credited with creating the subspecialty of uro-neurology, and became professor of uro-neurology in 2001.